madmcuno/uno-cyber-path/securityplus-sy0-701/README.md

-\# CompTIA Security+ SY0-701 Study Manual
+# CompTIA Security+ SY0-701 Study Manual

-This directory contains my structured study material for the CompTIA Security+ (SY0-701) certification.
+This directory contains structured study material for the CompTIA Security+ (SY0-701) exam.

-The goal of this manual is to:
+## Goals

-\- Learn security concepts aligned to exam objectives
+- Learn core security concepts aligned with the official objectives.

-\- Reinforce learning with original question banks
+- Reinforce learning with original question banks and labs.

-\- Practice with small hands-on labs

-\- Track progress over time
+- Track progress over time with repeatable templates.

-\## Study Loop
+## Study Loop

-1\.
-Watch video lessons (Professor Messer SY0-701)
+1. Watch video lessons (e.g., Professor Messer SY0-701 series).

-2\.
-Take notes by domain (objectives/)
+2. Take domain notes in `objectives/`.

-3\.
-Drill questions (question-banks/)
+3. Drill questions in `question-banks/`.

-4\.
-Reinforce with labs (labs/)
+4. Reinforce with hands-on labs in `labs/`.

-5\.
-Review weak areas (cheat-sheets/)
+5. Review weak areas using `cheat-sheets/`.

-\## Contents
+## Contents

-\- Roadmap: roadmap.md
+- Roadmap: `roadmap.md`

-\- Objectives: objectives/
+- Objectives: `objectives/`

-\- Question Banks: question-banks/
+- Question Banks: `question-banks/`

-\- Labs: labs/
+- Labs: `labs/`

-\- Cheat Sheets: cheat-sheets/
+- Cheat Sheets: `cheat-sheets/`

-\- Progress Tracking: progress/
+- Progress Tracking: `progress/`

-\## Ethics Statement
+## Ethics Statement

-All questions and notes are original and for learning purposes.

-No exam dumps or copyrighted material are included.
+All questions and notes are original and for personal study.
+No exam dumps or copyrighted material.

-\## Tracking Your Progress
+## Tracking Your Progress

-This Security+ study material is designed to be reused by many people.
+This material is designed to be reused without overwriting the template.

-\- `progress/practice-scores.md` is an example/template only
+- `progress/practice-scores.md` is a shared example/template.

-\- To track your own progress locally, create:

-&nbsp; - `progress/practice-scores.private.md`

-\- Files ending in `.private.md` are ignored by Git and will not be committed
+- To keep personal notes local, create `progress/practice-scores.private.md` (files ending in `.private.md` are gitignored).

-If you want your progress stored on GitHub, fork this repository and track results in your own fork.
+- Alternatively, fork the repository and log progress in your fork.